 35And he went forward a little and fell on the ground and prayed that if it were possible, the hour would pass away from him.

 36And he said, “Abba (Father), all things are possible to you; remove this cup from me.
 Nevertheless, not what I want but what you want.”

-37And he comes and finds them sleeping, and says to Simon Peter, “Are you sleeping?
+37And he came and found them sleeping, and said to Simon Peter, “Are you sleeping?
 Were you not strong enough to watch one hour?

 38Watch and pray in order that you do not enter into temptation; indeed, the spirit is willing, but the flesh is weak.”